For kids with COVID-19, everyday life can be a struggle

 Dr. Roberta DeBiasi, who runs the study, said its main purpose is to define the myriad complications that children might get after COVID-19 and how common those complications are.

 Brooklynn is one study subject.
-So is 3-year-old Alyssa Carpenter, who has had COVID-19 twice and gets strange fevers that break out unexpectedly, and other unusual symptoms.
+So is Alyssa Carpenter, who has had COVID-19 twice and gets strange fevers that break out unexpectedly, and other unusual symptoms.
+Alyssa was just 2 years old when she started the study and has since turned 3.
 Her feet sometimes turn bright red and sting with pain.
 Or she’ll lie down and point her little fingers to her chest and say, “It hurts.”

 Her parents, Tara and Tyson Carpenter, have two other daughters, 5-year-old Audrey and 9-year-old Hailey, who is on the autism spectrum.
 As for many parents, the pandemic has been a nightmare of missed school, unproductive work, restrictions and confusion.
 But on top of all the anxiety so many parents feel lies the concern for their toddler.
 They don’t know how to help her.